rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/package-internals.md

 The package author can choose to provide default values.
 These values may be overridden by the user while deploying the package.

 {{% notice note %}}
 A **package** may choose to declare environment variables as exposed from within its constituent components allowing dependent deployments to receive these values during deployment binding phase.
-Please refer to the section for more details
+Please refer to the section on [binding](/developer-guide/manage-software-cycle/compose-software/binding/) for more details
-#TODO
 {{% /notice %}}

 {{% notice note %}}
 The platform injects environment variables corresponding to exposed parameters and linked network endpoints during deployment binding phase.
-Please refer to the section for more details.
+Please refer to the section on [Link Injection](/developer-guide/manage-software-cycle/communication-topologies/std-comms/) for more details.
-#TODO
 {{% /notice %}}

 ### Network Endpoints